Video Generation

 Haga, Takeshi, Hiroshi Kera, and Kazuhiko Kawamoto, Sequential Variational Autoencoder with Adversarial Classifier for Video Disentanglement, Sensors 23, no. 5: 2515, 2023 [paper].

-Image Animation with Flow Style Transfer
+Image Animation via Flow Transfer

 Kazuma Kurisaki and Kazuhiko Kawamoto, Animating Cloud Images With Flow Style Transfer, IEEE Access, Vol.9, pp.3269-3277, 2021 [paper][GitHub].

-Audio-Visual Model for Generating Eating Sounds Using Food ASMR Videos
+Generating Eating Sounds from Food ASMR Videos

 Kodai Uchiyama and Kazuhiko Kawamoto, Audio-Visual Model for Generating Eating Sounds Using Food ASMR Videos, IEEE Access, Vol.9, pp.50106-50111, 2021 [paper][GitHub].

-Compositional Zero-Shot Video Generation by Deep Learning
+Compositional Zero-Shot Video Generation with Deep Learning

 Shun Kimura and Kazuhiko Kawamoto, "Conditional Motion and Content Decomposed GAN for Zero-Short Video Generation," In Proc. of the 7th International Workshop on Advanced Computational Intelligence and Intelligent Informatics, 2021 [arXix].